open-cogsci/osdoc/content/pages/important-changes-3.md

 You can now define a linked SKETCHPAD in a `mouse_response` item.
 If you do this, the names of the elements on the SKETCHPAD will be automatically used as regions of interest (ROIs) for the mouse clicks.

+### Forcibly end your experiment

+You can now forcibly end your experiment by clicking on the Kill button in the main toolbar.
+This means that you no longer need to open a process/ task manager to end run-away experiments!

+### Improved Mac OS support

+The Mac OS packages have been rebuilt from the ground up by %-- github: user: aytackarabay --%.
+The Mac OS experience should now be much smoother, faster, and less crash-prone.

+### A Turkish translation

+A complete Turkish translation has been contributed by %-- github: user: aytackarabay --%.
+This means that OpenSesame is now fully translated into French, German, and Turkish.
+A partial translation is available in several other languages.

 ## Changes in 3.1

 OpenSesame 3.1 brings many improvements that make it even easier to develop experiments.
 OpenSesame 3.1 is fully backwards compatible with 3.0.